-- Map the “choice points” available to firms—actions that are within the purview of business managers—that contribute to shared prosperity.
+- Mapped the “choice points” available to firms—actions that are within the purview of business managers—that contribute to shared prosperity.
 What management practices and new business models positively effect employees—their development, well-being and productivity—and the labor market more broadly?

 - Explore the incentives and constraints that are influencing business decisions about hiring, compensation, training, and job quality.
 What conversations are happening within firms and in capital markets around these issues?
 What conditions allow for “better” decisions?